I am an Assistant Professor of Community and Regional Planning at Alabama A&M University’s College of Agricultural, Life and Natural Sciences.

 Boarnet, Marlon, Clemens Pilgram, and Zakhary Mallett.
 “Borrowing the Smarts from other Cities: An Out-of-Sample Prediction Model for Dockless Scooter Trip Generation.”
 In Review

 Mallett, Zakhary.
 “Inequitable Inefficiency: A Case Study of Rail Transit Fare Policies.”
-In Review
+In Revise and Resubmit

 Mallett, Zakhary.
 “Transportation finance equity: A review of pricing equity, expenditure equity, and pricing-expenditure equity of transit.”
-In Review
+In Revise and Resubmit

 Wei, Dan, Genevieve Giuliano, Kelly-Anne Moffa, and Zakhary Mallett.
 “Analysis of alternative commercial vehicle road user charges.”
 In Review